wur-bioinformatics/introduction-to-bioinformatics/week2.md

 All material of Chapter 3 is relevant for this course.
 Therefore, you are required to study the whole chapter.
 Unfortunately, the chapter contains some errors:
 * p.
+36 first paragraph: "convergent evolution" and "divergent evolution" should be swapped.
+* p.
 37 Fig 3.1: in the panel “Insertions and Deletion” W is matched with Q. There should not be a line between these 2 amino acids.
 * p.
 38 Fig 3.2: There are many errors in the BLOSUM62 matrix, you can find the correct matrix in ({numref}`blosum62`).
 The scores with the correct matrix are 68 for the green alignment and 12 for the red alignment.
 * p.
 42 “The evolutionary distances correspond to the length of the horizontal branches.”
 The word horizontal should be removed.
 All branches correspond to evolutionary distances.